ibm-cloud-docs/satellite/ts-host-assign-fail.md

 | Public regional bootstrap endpoint | `curl -v https://origin.us-south.containers.cloud.ibm.com/bootstrap/firstboot` |
 | Private regional bootstrap endpoint| `curl -v https://private.us-south.containers.cloud.ibm.com/bootstrap/firstboot` |
 |{{site.data.keyword.registrylong_notm}} region | `curl -v https://us.icr.io` |
-{: summary="The rows are read from left to right.
-The first row contains an endpoint to check.
-The second row contains a command that you can run to check connectivity to a required endpoint in the {{site.data.keyword.cloud_notm}} multizone metro."}
 {: class="simple-tab-table"}
 {: caption="Endpoints to test when your {{site.data.keyword.satelliteshort}} location is managed from Dallas." caption-side="top"}
 {: #check-ep-dallas}